 Don’t take our word, Google has stated that, “more Google searches take place on mobile devices than on computers in 10 countries including the US and Japan.”

-It’s also no hidden fact that the number of mobile users has surpassed the number of mobile users.
+It’s also no hidden fact that the number of mobile users has surpassed the number of desktop users.

 This simply means, if you want to draw in super-targeted prospects to your website, you need to leverage local SEO.
 Period.

 Ranking your law firm website higher than others isn’t an overnight process.
 It takes time to climb up the search engine ladder and be found by your prospective clients.

 However, while you’re patiently working (and waiting) to grow your search engine rankings and see positive results in your Google Analytics dashboard, you may be tempted to jump on the paid or sponsored ads bandwagon.
 Yes, those little ads that show up on the top of the search results.

 Now, there is nothing wrong with these paid ads, also called Google Ads (formerly known as Google AdWords).
 If you want immediate results, have deep pockets and are willing to spend thousands of dollars each month, invest in them by all means.

 However, if you want long term results and a better ROI, then investing in attorney SEO for your law firm to rank in the organic search results makes more sense.
 These organic results appear below the ads and are free of charge.